MozillaHive/hive-contributor-guide/your_contribution/README.md

 Ultimately this is a pathway that may lead to a role influencing the future direction and strategy of Hive NYC programs, acquiring funding and playing an integral role in supporting other members.

-If you’re interested in becoming a Lead Contributor, see the [leadership guide](../leadership_in_hive_nyc/README.md).
+If you're interested in becoming a Lead Contributor, see the [leadership guide](../leadership_in_hive_nyc/README.md).